1965 Nickel Value Checker: Errors List & No Mint Mark Worth

 Survival Distribution

-The survival data remains largely undocumented for circulation strikes, as most entered commerce and experienced typical wear.
-However, SMS specimens benefit from preserved packaging and collector care.
+The survival rate for circulation strikes is largely unknown, as most entered commerce and experienced normal wear.
+SMS specimens survive in far better numbers thanks to original packaging and collector preservation.

 Also Read: Jefferson Nickel Value (1938-Present)